-Please note: Homework assignments will be posted in detail on Black Board, submitted through Black Board, and discussed in class.
+Please note: Homework assignments (listed as HW) will be posted in detail and submitted through Black Board.
+In-class work is completed and collected on site.
 Recommended: Set aside 2-3 hours/week for homework assignments, lecture and image review, and reading assignments.
 Additional readings may be assigned.
+"Pop" quizzes may be administered without notice on any lecture day.